 Good Morning Call is my second completed Japanese drama.
 It’s a very simple drama that I found pretty average.
 The main couple was cute enough and provided a few laughs.
 But there wasn’t enough story to really keep me interested.

 Good Morning Call is a cute, fluff drama overall, but it’s very basic with a slower pace.
 If you like simple high school love stories, cohabitation, and manga adaptations, you might enjoy this one for what it is.
-(Full Review Coming Soon)
+(Good Morning Call Review)

 So August was a pretty good month for me.
 Beautiful Mind, Let’s Fight Ghost, and Queen In Hyun’s were all fun in their own way.
 Wanted had a unique story, and I’m glad I was able to add another jdrama to my completed list.